ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 My setup so far includes a few things but there is much to do.
 I won't bore you listing out the specifics and leave it as an exercise for yourself.

-I prefer to host containers through Dokku, so it makes a typical setup more complicated anyway, and I still have to finaize my mail hosting as there is so much involved.
+I prefer to host containers through Dokku, so it makes a typical setup more complicated anyway, and I still have to finalize my mail hosting as there is so much involved.

 But, in general, I find a certain satisfaction from it.
-If it does't work out, no big deal, I learned something.
+If it doest work out, no big deal, I learned something.